IRISH EMIGRATION AND ARRIVAL IN

 William and Mary and family settled in Hopkinton, MA, just west of Boston.
 (Hopkinton is center left, just off the above map) On September 2, 1724, William Montgomery was one of fourteen men who, with pastor Rev. Samuel Barrett, established the First Congregational Church at Hopkinton.
 In 1728, Rev. Samuel Barrett officiated the wedding of William's daughter, Abigail, to John Harper in (Christ Church) First Congregational Church of Hopkinton, MA.
 And then came "trouble" for the Scotch Presbyterian-oriented members of the young First Congregational Church in 1732 . . . see notes for William's son, James Montgomery.

-In the Spring of 1719, of the other emigrants, including Rev. James MacGregor and his followers, including Rev. Cornwall, received Deed to land about 30 miles north of Boston.
+In the Spring of 1719, some of the other emigrants, including Rev. James MacGregor and his followers, including Rev. Cornwall, received Deed to land about 30 miles north of Boston.
 The deed was given to Captain Cargill (father of Hugh's wife) and over a hundred others.
 Together, they founded the town of Nutfield at that location.
 Later they changed the name to Londonderry.
 Today, it is called Derry, N.H.
 They settled in this area under the leadership of the Reverend James MacGregor, their Pastor in Aghadowey.
 The deed was dated Oct.
 20, 1719.
 They named this land, "Nutfield".
 Rev. MacGregor settled in Londonderry, N.H. and died there Mar.
 5, 1729.
 Rev. MacGregor was married to Marion Cargill.
-William's brother, Hugh Montgomery had the Rev. MacGregor as his pastor and was married to Jean Cargill.
+William's brother, Hugh Montgomery, had the Rev. MacGregor as his pastor and was married to Jean Cargill.
 Jean, Mary (MacGregor) and Marion (McMurphy) Cargill were sisters.
 Some of the Cargills were already in Boston in 1718.